Virginia Education Science Training (VEST) Predoctoral Fellowships

 The Virginia Education Science Training (VEST) predoctoral fellowship program provides intensive research training in education sciences.
 VEST integrates the use of theoretical models of causal inference from various sciences (e.g., psychology, economics, biostatistics) with research designs, analytic techniques and methods that support causal inferences in studies of school, classroom and program effects.

-More specifically, training applies rigorous methods to three substantive research topics identified by IES: a) teacher quality, b) early childhood, and c) social and behavioral contexts for academic learning.
+More specifically, training applies rigorous methods to three substantive research topics identified by IES: a) Effective Instruction, b) Early Learning Programs and Policies, c) Social and Behavioral Contexts for Academic Learning, and d) Post-secondary and Adult Education.
+Focal methodological areas include: Exploration, Development and Innovation, Efficacy, Follow-up, and Replication.
 Conceptual and methodological emphases in the core curriculum ensure students are proficient in developing and testing research hypotheses through research designs and through experimental and quasi-experimental statistical procedures that support causal inferences.